 Companies stepping into this new era of event marketing are discovering massive, untapped business value in repeatable, scaled event programs.
 From field marketing programs and roadshows to user groups and sales dinners, companies are going beyond the large tentpole conferences to reach people across the entire customer journey.

-Companies are reporting significant investments into these kinds of events, according to SiriusDecisions, and for good reason.
+According to SiriusDecisions, companies are reporting significant investments in these kinds of events, and for good reason.
 When event programs successfully scale, they can grow without adding more resources, ultimately leading to higher ROI and a greater business impact.

 To support them, event marketers are looking to a new generation of technology platforms that will leverage automation and artificial intelligence to help them ask smarter questions and better understand their customers.
 They’re craving a disruptive new technology that targets the right people, personalizes event attendees’ experiences, connects attendees to each other, and so on — with minimal or no execution required from event marketers.